PabloMF-M/Otosclerosis_A_Radiomics_Analysis_using_Machine_Learning/Databases/Databases.md

 DATABASES
 ---------

-In this project, several databases have been used, which are detailed below; some of which have not been included in this repository for privacy and anonymization reasons.
+In this project, several databases have been used, which are detailed below.
+Some listed databases have not been included in this repository for privacy and anonymization reasons.

 A. Clinical data